oyvind-meldahl/oyvind-meldahl/README.md

 💬 My name is Øyvind, and I am a student at Noroff - School of technology and digital media.
 I am studying front-end development!

-🌱 I am currently finishing my first of two years of school.

-😄 I feel confident in html, css and js, but still have a way to go before I can call myself an expert.
+😄 I feel confident in html, css and js.

-🔭 In addition to the languages mentioned above, I am looking into leaning Python.
+🔭 In addition to the languages mentioned above, I am looking into learning Python.

 📫 You may reach me via mail: oyvind.meldahl |at| gmail.com